JensJoschi/variability_timing/methods.md

 * lmer(slope ~ unpredictability\*sd_winter + 1|study) and model reduction
 * same models but slope and CDL scaled by study

-For the "real" modelling I first tested the model of correlation CDL~latitude, and once it was working, used the same approach for unpredictability*variability.
+For the "real" modelling I first tested the model of correlation CDL~latitude, and once that is working, I will use the same approach for unpredictability*variability.

 [The preferred output is sqrt(adjusted R²) and slope +CI, though the random effects may require different approach.]